vivrehal/Auth_Sys/README.md

 ## Join Our Quest: Contribute and Contact

 Step into the adventure!
 Whether you refine our encryption epic or add your chapter, we're here to collaborate.
-Reach us at [email@example.com](mailto:email@example.com).

 ---